How to Care for Selvedge Denim

 You can spot clean your pair of jeans without putting them on a wash cycle.
 Simply use a damp cloth with cold water to remove the excess soil and let it air dry.

-How to avoid crotch blowouts
+Step 4: Planning for the future - How to avoid crotch blowouts

 If you want your jeans to last for years, make sure to wash them from time to time.
 There is little point in having killer contrast fades if they fall apart.